 The land they entered was already occupied by Canaanites, who held the area now covered by Israel and Lebanon.
 The Canaanites governed the land, particularly the fertile plains, through a sophisticated system of city-states.
 The Israelite tribes attempted to gain a foothold in the sparsely populated, less fertile hill territories of Canaan.

-You might like to check this out: Is there any hard evidence that Joshua actually did the things described in the Book of Joshua?
+Note: You might like to check this out: Is there any hard evidence that Joshua actually did the things described in the Book of Joshua?
 Did the walls really come tumbling down?
 If archaeological evidence is anything to go by, yes.
 There are collapsed stone and mud brick support walls all over the city.
 But it is impossible to tell whether this destruction was caused by invasion or earthquake.
 The truth is, it was probably both.
-Walls of Jericho – is the Bible true?

 Archaeological research shows that their occupation of Canaan happened not by sudden conquest, as the Bible describes, but by gradual infiltration.
 The Canaanites naturally resisted this intrusion, as the stories of Deborah and Jael show only too well.
 The Canaanites were more technologically advanced than the Israelites, who for a long time had only a precarious hold on the territory.